maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading YAML
 >
 > All blog post files must begin with the necessary front matter used to set the `layout` for `post`.
-When the `layout` is set for `post`, this specifies for the site generator Jekyll the file is a blog post.
+When the `layout` is set for `post`, this specifies the file is a blog post for the site generator Jekyll.

 ## Markdown basics